 In response to the U.S. Conference of Catholic Bishops’ (USCCB) recent pastoral letter, Open Wide our Hearts: The Enduring Call to Love and Archbishop William E. Lori’s pastoral letter on racism, The Journey to Racial Justice, the Archdiocese of Baltimore has created a Racism Workgroup to implement the concrete actions outlined in Archbishop Lori’s pastoral letter.
 Those actions include:

-To launch these efforts, the Archdiocese, in conjunction with the USCCB and Notre Dame of Maryland University (NDMU), recently hosted a listening session on racism on Monday, April 29 at NDMU (see program here).
-The listening panel included Most Rev. Shelton J. Fabre, Bishop of the Diocese of Houma-Thibodaux in Louisiana; Most Rev. John H. Ricard, S.S.
-J., Bishop Emeritus of Pensacola-Tallahassee; Most Rev. William E. Lori, Archbishop of Baltimore; and the three auxiliary bishops of Baltimore, Most Rev. Mark E. Brennan, Most Rev. Denis J. Madden, and Most Rev. Adam J. Parker.
+To launch these efforts, the Archdiocese, in conjunction with the USCCB, and Notre Dame of Maryland University (NDMU), hosted a listening session on racism on Monday, April 29 at NDMU (See downloadable flyer here for details.)
+The listening panel included Bishop Shelton J. Fabre, Bishop of the Diocese of Houma-Thibodaux in Louisiana and chair of the USCCB Ad Hoc Committee Against Racism; Archbishop William E Lori, Archbishop of Baltimore, and the three auxiliary bishops of Baltimore, Bishop Mark E. Brennan, Bishop Denis J. Madden, and Bishop Adam J. Parker.
 Invited speakers, representing the broad diversity of the Archdiocese, shared their experiences of encountering racism in the Catholic Church in a prayerful setting, and audience participants were invited to provide written comments at the end of the program.

 Based on input from the listening session and online comments, the archdiocesan Racism Workgroup will develop a series of guided dialogues on racism to be held throughout the Archdiocese next year, and will also develop a strategic plan for implementing the other concrete steps outlined in Archbishop Lori’s pastoral letter.